French Open plays on amid new coronavirus restrictions in Paris

 With new citywide restrictions beginning Tuesday, Djokovic doesn’t feel the French Open will be affected given the controlled nature of the tournament.
 The French Tennis Federation confirmed in an email Monday that 1,000 daily spectators will still be allowed on site.

 The world’s top-ranked player has had his own experience with the coronavirus.
 Djokovic tested positive following a series of exhibition matches he organized in June, one of at least four players who participated in his Adria Tour who tested positive for the virus.
-His wife Jelena and his fitness coach tested positive as well.
+His wife, Jelena, and his fitness coach tested positive as well.

 In Paris on Monday, the 33-year-old reiterated how grateful he is for the chance to compete at all, even amid new restrictions, given tennis’s five month-long hiatus in spring and early summer.